In 2011, “Social Management Innovation” Became a Buzzword.

 In the 1990s, scholars heatedly debated the CPC’s transformation from a revolutionary party to a governing party.
 Since 1978, the basis of the CPC’s legitimacy has undergone a major shift.
 Throughout the 1980s and early 1990s, the Chinese government was committed to building its political legitimacy.
 Entering the 1990s, these efforts at strengthening political legitimacy gradually encountered more problems, so the Chinese government began looking for new sources of legitimacy.

-From urban to rural areas, food safety to housing demolition (to name just a few areas), the obsession with GDP growth over the past 20 years has led to the development of many social conflicts Funding for “stability maintenance” has increased every year, and in 2009, “stability maintenance” expenses exceeded military spending4.
+From urban to rural areas, food safety to housing demolition (to name just a few areas), the obsession with GDP growth over the past 20 years has led to the development of many social conflicts Funding for “stability maintenance” has increased every year, and in 2009, “stability maintenance” expenses exceeded military spending ((Editor’s Note: “Stability maintenance” (weiwen) refers to not only to the police or public security force, but also to a wide range of other agencies and individuals responsible for monitoring and supervising Chinese society.)).
 Mobilizing the government’s entire control apparatus to solving this problem can only lead to more spending, and will not get at the root of the problem.

 In fact, starting from around 2003, China had already initiated a major strategic adjustment.
 In a speech on February 19, President Hu Jintao pointed out that China is now in a strategically important developmental phase where social contradictions are magnified and many problems still exist in the field of social management.
 Overall, the problems in the field of social management are a reflection of China’s socio economic development level and stage of development.

-In the opinion of Zhao Dingxin, a scholar of social movements, an effective way to resolve social conflicts is to encourage the growth of for intermediary organizations. to grow is through the analysis of social conflicts5.
+In the opinion of Zhao Dingxin, a scholar of social movements, an effective way to resolve social conflicts is to encourage the growth of for intermediary organizations. to grow is through the analysis of social conflicts ((Editor’s Note: Intermediary organizations is another term for CSOs.)).
 Zhao Dingxin is a professor at the University of Chicago, and recently taught several classes in Chinese universities.
 Last year, his view on domestic problems was voluntary-type organizations were developing poorly, and public events, in general, were spontaneous rather than organized.
 In addition, the credibility of local governments and media are both declining, allowing rumors to play a key role in shaping public events.
 The keys to the development of public events in China are emotional rather than rational factors.